Updated: October 13, 2022

 For many women, this scenario is all too familiar: You fall asleep feeling great but wake up feeling five pounds heavier.
 What gives?
 Oh, wait — it’s almost that time of the month.

 Period weight gain is a real thing — many women gain between three and five pounds during menstruation.1 But fear not — those pounds typically don’t stick around.
 Weight gain before your period can have a few naturally occurring explanations.

-The reason why the scale creeps up every month — your hormones.1 Hormone fluctuations leading up to your period can cause water retention, bloating and food cravings (chocolate, anyone?).
+The reason why the scale creeps up every month — your hormones.1 Hormone fluctuations leading up to your period can cause weight gain, water retention, bloating and food cravings (chocolate, anyone?).
 These symptoms are a normal part of premenstrual syndrome (PMS) and can flare up anywhere from a few days to a couple of weeks before your time of the month.
 In fact, over 90% of women report some PMS symptoms according to the U.S. Department of Health and Human Services.2

 Although these uncomfortable symptoms are the last thing you want to experience before Aunt Flo arrives — there are steps you can take to minimize weight gain and feel your best.
 Read on for our top tips.

 Why do you gain weight on your period

 So you’re probably wondering: why am I gaining weight?
 Hormones in the body that are key to conception and pregnancy change before and during your period.
 Two key hormones can contribute to period weight gain and other symptoms:

 - Estrogen: This reproductive hormone helps to regulate your menstrual cycle, keep your cholesterol in check and protect your bone health.3

 - Progesterone: This important reproductive hormone prepares a woman’s body for pregnancy by causing the lining of the uterus to thicken in anticipation of a fertilized egg.